One of my favorite clients refers to her difficult employees as her “high-maintenance employees.”

-- The needy, insecure employee who is forever causing everyone in the office problems is not worth keeping.
+- The needy, insecure employee who is forever creating problems for everyone in the office is not worth keeping.
 Find a way to let them go.
 These employees often produce an inordinate amount of work so they milk it.
 They make you believe you can’t live without them.
 Trust me, you can.

 - And lastly, if you’re operating a business with more than one half dozen employees and virtually all employee issues are landing in your lap, you need to re-prioritize.
 The one, two, or more high-maintenance employees are going to eat you alive.
 Hire the best manager you can afford to manage all of your employees and focus on the future of your business.

 If you do not take the steps to resolve the issues a high maintenance employee presents, they may actually succeed in distracting you enough, and ultimately destroy your business.

 You know what you’ve got to do.

 Holly also founded ExitPromise.com and to date has answered more than 2,000 questions asked by business owners about starting, growing and selling a business.

 - How to Pay Yourself as a Business Owner - November 6, 2019